General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - What do the French name the English Channel?

-- What number of everlasting members are there on the NATO safety council?
+- What number of everlasting members are there on the UN safety council?

 Answers